codewithtrey/AutoEase/README.md

 ## Sales microservice

-- **_Sales API_**: RESTful API to handle automobile sales
+- **_Sales API_**: RESTful API to handle automobile sales.
-- **_Sales Poller_**: Poller to poll the Inventory API to get the automobiles and append the automobileVO
+- **_Sales Poller_**: Poller to poll the Inventory API to get the automobiles and append the automobileVO.
 - **DJANGO**: Backend models, views and urls.
 Views with completed CRUD functions.

-- All forms and lists created in React with functional components
+- All forms and lists created in React with functional components.

 # Getting the app running